CZ-NIC/dns-collector/README.md

 * `./dns-collector -C dns-collector.conf` to use the given config file.
 Without any other parameters runs a live trace on the configured interface, may be combined with `-i` and `-o` overrides and offline pcap files as parameters.

 See the distributed `dns-collector.conf` for more options and their meaning.

+**NB:** In offline mode (reading PCAPs), if no packets match the filter, *no output file is produced.*
+This is the only choice when the output filename depends on packet times, but this is not checked and applies also for fixed output filenames.

 ## Requirements